jackdesert/stethoscope-code-sample/README.md

 Postgresql (Optional)
 ---------------------

-#TODO does user need to be a superuser?

-Create a mortal user
+Create a mortal user with the same postgres username as your operating-system username so you can use "peer" authentication

-  sudo -u postgres createuser steth
+    sudo -u postgres createuser ubuntu

-Set password and create database sudo -u postgres psql
+Set password and create database

+    sudo -u postgres psql
-  > \password steth
+    > \password ubuntu
-  > create database steth with owner steth;
+    > create database steth_db with owner ubuntu;
     CREATE DATABASE

-Alternatively, connect to any database that already exists (shown here connecting to database named "postgres") so you can create the database sudo -u postgres psql postgres -U steth
-  > create database

 Redis